NishantKumar-007/backend-engineer-assessment/README.md

 - GET/POST endpoints return providerType and providerId along with other basic details.
 - Can not create more than one user if email already exists

-Note - reason for not including above features in main branch -> I didn't want to temper with original auto generated data there.
+Note - reason for not including above features in main branch -> I didn't want to temper with original auto generated files(dto , api etc.) there.
+You can run this branch with same steps as main branch if you want.

 ## Guides